 Michael N. Wilkens has helped Erhvervshus Fyn in two ways.
 In Erhvervshus Fyn, they have used Business Model Canvas as one out of two primary business tools.
-They have used it to help enterprises understand their business.
+They have used it to help companies understand their business.

 Niels Erik Haug-Larsen